 Besides having an inappropriately shaped sail, that ship somehow managed to zip across the galaxy at a startling speed as soon as the sail unfurled.
 Real solar sails, because they generate so little force, accelerate quite slowly.
 On the other hand—and this is what makes them an intriguing option for long-term missions—the velocity continues to increase over time, there being no friction to counteract it.
 The result is that over a period of months or years, a craft powered by a solar sail could reach speeds far in excess of any rocket-powered design.
 However, as the craft gets farther and farther away from the sun, the radiation pressure also decreases, so it’s not as though the rate of acceleration can continue to increase indefinitely.
 Even so, a vehicle with a very lightweight solar sail could reach the orbit of Pluto in about 7 years.
 (The Pioneer 10 probe, launched in 1972, took 11 years to reach that point.)

-Nevertheless, space scientists are optimistic that solar sails will prove themselves soon.
-Among the missions envisioned for spacecraft propelled by solar sails are probes sent to explore the inner planets, monitoring stations near the sun, and deep-space exploration.
+Among the future missions envisioned for spacecraft propelled by solar sails are probes sent to explore the inner planets, monitoring stations near the sun, and deep-space exploration.
 Some proposals even use a giant laser here on Earth, instead of the sun, to push the craft along.
 Manned missions, however, are a much more distant possibility; a spaceship big enough to hold passengers would require an unfathomably gargantuan sail, and the slow acceleration would be rather inconvenient considering human lifespans.
-But if we ever encounter a ship sent a long time ago from a galaxy far, far away, it may very well have been carried along by a solar sail. —Joe Kissell
+But if we ever encounter a ship sent a long time ago from a galaxy far, far away, it may very well have been carried along by a solar sail.

 Note: This is an updated version of an article that originally appeared on Interesting Thing of the Day on June 19, 2006.